 Utility Belt: The Dangers of Smart Meters

 More and more doctors are concerned about the dangers of smart meters.
-Should you be, too?
+So, should you be, too?

 By Jody McCutcheon

-Essentially, these gadgets have replaced the meter-reader who used to come to our houses and read the utility meter.
-Smart meters provide technology that measures a house’s exact consumption of gas, electricity, even water, and sends that information back to the supplier by communicating with a central control system.
-It does this wirelessly, via radiofrequency (RF) transmissions, most commonly through wifi and cellular methods.
+Essentially, these wireless gadgets have replaced the meter-reader who used to come to our houses to read the utility meter.
+Smart meters provide technology that measures a house’s exact consumption of gas, electricity, even water.
+They then send that information back to the supplier.
+This is done by communicating with a central control system.
+It does so wirelessly, via radiofrequency (RF) transmissions, most commonly through wifi and cellular methods.

 The Dangers of Smart Meters